 What is the point of an eco-friendly plane if there is no eco-friendly HQ

-Currently the Faradair main office is based in the old Roman town Cirencester in Gloucestershire.
+The Faradair® head office is currently based in Cirencester in Gloucestershire, an area known as the ‘Cotswolds’.
 ‘Corinium’ as it was known in Roman times, was a hub for trade and commerce.
-In more modern times, the Gloucestershire region has a long heritage in the aviation industry, sadly most of this heritage is now lost, with very few aircraft manufacturers left in the UK, we intend to reverse this trend.
+In more modern times, the Gloucestershire region has a long heritage in the aviation industry, sadly most of this heritage is now lost.

 We believe there is no point making an eco-friendly aircraft if the production facility relies on fossil fuel and takes power that could be used for households.
 Therefore Faradair will convert/build a production facility that utilises latest technologies for harvesting energy and water, ensuring the facility has a minimum carbon footprint and low impact on the local community.

 Discussions have begun with various local Government regions, keen to secure the future employment rights and opportunity for a full production facility.
 Faradair is forecasting the creation of 500 jobs within the next five years and talks have begun with potential airfield sites, including an opportunity to build on former MOD facilities, effectively creating a ‘green aviation’ technology park.

 Many of our historical airfields have been lost to housing developers and as the Government increases pressure on local authorities to build more houses, then many private airfield owners will find the offers to sell to developers increasingly difficult to turn down from an economic perspective.